gabgton/QPO_gabriele/README.md

 At this level, given a time segment size, two populations of events have been created comparing the QPO peak intensity to a varying threshold in a specific range (`QPO_allDUs_freq_analysis.py`).
 Then, the polarization has been calculated (`QPO_allDUs_polar_analysis.py`) and the statistical analysis has been performed (`QPO_allDUs_stat_analysis.py`).

 `launch_allDUs_qpo_segments.sh` performs this analysis for different time segment sizes and every result is saved each time. `QPO_segments_comparison.py` can be used to look at the summary of all the measurements at different time segment sizes, focusing on the statistical aspects (pvalues).

+## P.S.
+For the moment, some codes have Stefano's paths and similar stuff, I suggest to create a new branch and change the paths there.
+Maybe, I will fix this aspect or create some gitignores.